 This step may take a few chunks of time.
 Maybe it’s easy for you or maybe it’s a bit harder.
 Any way is okay.
 What’s important is you’re committed to asking “why” in order to better understand yourself.

-These first 5 steps may take anywhere from a week to 3-6 months.
+These first 5 steps may take anywhere from a week to 3-6 months or more.
 As I mentioned at the beginning, this is not a fast process.
 While you may complete these first 5 steps in a week if you set aside a few hours each day, it doesn’t mean your purpose will be uncovered in that short period of time.
 Practice patience.

 These are just the first 5 steps.
 I’ll be sharing more of this process in an upcoming blog, so stay tuned!